Keyboard shortcuts

 UI developers can iterate on screens with mock data.
 When ready, disable the flag and the real controllers take over with no QML changes required.

-Just to be clear: the mocks are only for UI development.
+The mocks are only for UI development.
 They don’t implement real business logic or data persistence.

 real_imports/